naev/naev-website/content/blarg/2023-09-05_sporadic_naev_newsletter_vol_3.md

 title: 'Sporadic Naev Newsletter Vol. 3'
 author: bobbens
 tags: [ 'development' ]
+blurb: Universe revisited, House Sirius rework, plugin system, and more!
 ---

 Rather than waiting 10 years again from the previous edition of our [sporadic